-Winter moving in Missouri and the Midwest can be stressful and a challenge any time of the year, but winter moving isespecially tiresome when you have to deal with snow, sleet, wind, ice and freezing temperatures.
-It’s also a time of year when most people want to be sitting down with hot chocolate (my fave!) with food, family and friends, not packing up their belongings and looking for a reputable and qualified moving company.
+Winter moving in Missouri and the Midwest can be stressful and challenging any time of the year.
+Winter moving is especially exhausting when you have to deal with snow, sleet, wind, ice, and freezing temperatures.
+It’s also a time of year when most people want to be sitting down with family, friends, and hot chocolate (my fave!), not packing up their belongings and looking for a reputable and qualified moving company.

-Although nothing can replace a warm, settled home during the winter, there are a few things you can do to make a winter move less stressful.
-Below are our favorite winter moving tips:
+Although nothing can replace a warm, settled home during the winter, there are a few more things you can do to make a winter move less stressful.

-- Be careful with temperature-sensitive items.
-Packing for a winter move is very similar to packing for amove any other time of year with one exception.
-You need to be careful with items that can bedamaged from the cold.
-Some are obvious, like house plants.
-Others may not be so apparent, such as old china pieces or plastic shelving/tubs that may crack or get fine lines in the extreme cold.
-If you have any questions, please contact Theresa at Move It With M&S LLC.
+Be careful with temperature sensitive items.
+Packing for a winter move is very similar to packing for a move any other time of year, with one exception.
+You need to be careful with items that can be damaged by the cold.
+Some are obvious, like houseplants.
+Others may not be so apparent, such as old china pieces, or plastic shelving or tubs that may crack or get fine lines in the extreme cold.
+If you have any questions please contact Theresa at Move It With M&S, LLC.

-- 2. Be flexible.
+Be flexible.
 Even the most reliable moving company has no control over closed highways and blizzard-like driving conditions.
-When planning a winter move, it’s best to have a contingency plan in case theweather doesn’t cooperate on moving day.
+When planning a winter move, it’s best to have a contingency plan in case the weather doesn’t cooperate on moving day.

-- Keep the heat on.
-Although it may be tempting to have your utilities disconnected early if you’realready sleepingsomewhere else, you’ll want that heat come moving day.
-Havingthe door opening repeatedly will send that cold air all through the house.
+Keep the heat on.
+Although it may be tempting to have your utilities disconnected early if you’re already sleeping somewhere else, you’ll want that heat come moving day.
+Having the door opening repeatedly will send that cold are all throughout the house.

-- Move your pets first.
-Although this is a good idea any time of year, it’s especially important if you’removing in winter.
-Get your cat and/or dog to a warm, secure place before the movers descend on yourhome.
-You don’t want them to sneak out of the house and get lost in freezing temperatures.
+Move your pets first.
+Although this is a good idea any time of year, it especially important if you’re moving in winter.
+Get your cat or dog into a warm secure place before the movers descend upon your home.
+You don’t want your fur babies to sneak out of the house and get lost in freezing temperatures.

-- Cover your floors.
-Winter brings all kinds of mud, snow and slush.
-You don’t want the movers to trackall of this dirt and debris into your house, even if you are moving out.
+Cover your floors.
+Winter brings all kinds of mud, snow, and slush.
+You don’t want the movers tracking all kinds of dirt and debris into your house, even if you’re moving out.
 Protect your carpets and floors by covering them with plastic drop cloths.
-Be sure to anchor them securely, however, so the movers won’t trip on the edges.
+Be sure to anchor them securely however so the movers won’t trip on the edges.

-To learn more about how to organize a winter move and how to make your move as easy and stress-free as it can possibly be, contact Theresa for a free moving quote.
-We have more several years experience in helping people like you move across the state or across the country.
-We operate in a 200 mile radius of Saint Joseph, Missouri, and are adept at offering quality service at an affordable price, no matter what the season.
+To learn more about how to organize a winter move and how to make your move as easy and stress-free as possible, contact Theresa for more information.
+We have several years of experience helping people like you move.
+We operate in a 200-mile radius of Saint Joseph, Missouri, and are adept at offering quality service at an affordable price, no matter what the season.